memgraph/docs/mage/query-modules/python/import-util.md

 }>
 <TabItem value="input">

-Below is the content of the `input.json` file.
-File will be saved in the `import_folder`.
+Below is the content of the `import.json` file.
+Let's say the file is located inside the `/users/my_user/import_folder` directory.

 ```json
 [